CFLs are no doubt among the most popular light types used in the last 20 years. Enter any household, and you can find at least one set of CFL.

 In case you want to set up yourself, there are lots of CFL bulbs on the market to choose.
 I'll recommend you to get some daylight bulbs together with some warm bulbs added to give enough light spectrums for your grow setup.

 Commonly, these bulbs give daylight color with not less than 5500K.

 The product has the spiral form just like any standard CFL bulb.
-Bulb details include 32 Watt, 6400K, 1800 lumens, fit normal light fixture with standard base.
+Bulb details include 32 Watt, 6400K, 1800 lumens.
+They all fit a normal light fixture with a standard base.

 Another great brand is the SunBlaster CFL Self ballasted Propagation lamp, 6400K Light Spectrum.

 This spiral bulb also fits normal fixtures with a standard base but comes a little lower in wattages at 26 watts.
 The product gives 17000 lumens.